 Cardiac Surgery: Bypass and Thoracotomy ERAS

-Enhanced Recovery After Surgery (ERAS) pathways promote an evidence based, multidisciplinary approach to patient care aimed at facilitating faster recovery from surgery, decreasing hospital length of stay, and minimizing post-operative complications.
+Enhanced Recovery After Surgery (ERAS) pathways promote an evidence-based, multidisciplinary approach to patient care that facilitates faster recovery from surgery, reduces hospital length of stay, and minimizes post-operative complications.
 From scheduling through discharge, all phases of perioperative care are incorporated into ERAS pathways.

 ERAS Pathway: